RamachandiranVijayalakshmi/User-input-get-the-massage-box/README.md

-# User input get the massage box
+# User input get the message box
-- **User input get in the massage box in the output**
+- **User input get in the message box in the output**
 - **import the tkinter**
 - **print some string into the input using the function calling**
-## sample code for User input get in the massage box in the output:
+## sample code for User input get in the message box in the output:
 ```
 import tkinter as tk
 from tkinter import simpledialog